Pitches for the labour issue are due July 3, 2022.

 Your pitch should outline what ground your contribution will cover, give an estimated word count, and indicate your relevant experience or background in writing about the issue.
 If you haven’t written for Briarpatch before, please provide a brief writing sample.
 Send pitches to pitch[at]briarpatchmagazine.com.

 We’re looking for submissions that dissect complex, multi-layered stories and angles.
 Below is a partial list of suggestions, and we invite submissions beyond the themes listed here.
-If your pitch is accepted, first drafts are due August 9, with an intensive and collaborative editing process lasting until mid September.

 - Why unions matter; learning from militant labour tactics of the past